 How do I plan school for the upcoming year?
 Well, I play to my strengths: I let my husband do it.

-Like Rachelle, Darren is able to take a whole mass of information and streamline it into a manageable form.
-Unlike Rachelle, he’s not the person who oversees most of the day-to-day schooling.
+Darren can take a whole mass of information and streamline it into a manageable form, but he’s not the one who oversees most of the day-to-day schooling.
 So planning for us is a two-step process.
 Darren lays out all his ideas in a spreadsheet, and then I go over it to see what I’m actually able to implement.

 “Then I go child by child,” he explained to me, showing me last year’s spreadsheet.
 “I look at what they did last year, what grade level they are, what they will need for next year.”

 Once he’s got the basic information settled, he goes in search of curriculum.
 He browses catalogues, looks up online curriculum reviews, and asks Google for suggestions.
-He also likes to attend a conference, where he can physically pick up the books and thumb through them.
-He’s also more likely to find new and interesting ideas to try.
-“A Google search is too broad a range, so I tend to go just with what I’ve done before.
-A conference lets me branch out into new ideas without being overwhelmed.”
+In previous years, he liked attending at least one conference where he could physically pick up the books and thumb through them.
+“That let me branch out into new ideas without being overwhelmed.”
 This year, with everything still in post-2020 flux, the search was a little more labor-intensive and less interactive.

 I asked him how he makes sure the kids will “get” the classes they’ll need for graduation.
-He uses a combination of materials from HSLDA’s high school consultants, The Well Planned Gal and our state’s public school graduation requirements.
-He also administers standardized tests each year, and we use those results as a (very general) indication of areas we need to focus on.
+He replied that uses a combination of materials from HSLDA’s high school consultants and our state’s public school graduation requirements.
+He also administers the standardized tests each year, so we use those results as a (very general) indication of areas we need to focus on.

-Once the spreadsheet is filled out and ideas curriculum written down, Darren moves to Step 2: asking me out for chocolate martinis so we can discuss the coming year.
+Once his spreadsheet is filled out, Darren moves to Step Two: asking me out for chocolate martinis so we can discuss the coming year.